How to Learn a Gambit in One Day: The Ultimate Crash Course

 Start playing it immediately

-The board is set – will you dare to sacrifice?
+The board is placed — can you dare to sacrifice?